MelonKami/Machine-Learning-Race-Game/README.md

 # Key binds:

-1. E to quit game
+1. E - to quit game
-2. Hold G to use map editor mode (Left click for adding lines(This will automatically have collision in it), it then converts the coordinates from a tuple into the map.json file, where it will later get added when you launch the game)
+2. G - hold to use map editor mode (Left click for adding lines (This will automatically have collision in it), it then converts the coordinates from a tuple into the map.json file, where it will later get added when you launch the game)
+3. H - Resets all the cars
-3. R to reset Map
+4. R - to reset Map
-4. O to save current map
+5. O - to save current map
-5. P to create car instance
+6. P - to create car instance